 Equine Surgical Services

 As with the preventive medical care we provide, we would much prefer to do all we can to prevent the need for surgery.
 However, there are times when surgery is in the best interest of your horse.
-Surgeries we perform include castrations, laceration repair and hernia repair.
+Surgeries we perform include castrations and laceration repairs.
 For more specialized surgeries we will provide you with a referral to a specialty centre.